andrewmorrisondev/rpsls-online/README.md

 This game leverages a variety of technologies to provide a smooth and responsive user experience:

 - **Frontend**: Vanilla JavaScript for handling UI interactions and Socket.IO client for real-time web socket communication.
-- **Backend**: Node.js and Express server with Socket.IO for managing real-time bidirectional event-based communication.
+- **Backend**: Node.js server with Socket.IO for managing real-time bidirectional event-based communication.
 - **Deployment**: Designed to be easily deployable on any platform supporting Node.js.

 ## Getting Started